lillie-j/cicd-template/README.md

-# Respository Template for Python
-This service is a basic template for Python applications..
+# CI/CD Templates
+This repository contains template files for CI/CD workflows (GitHub Actions), intended for use in Python-based projects.

+It contains a very simple application, composed of a FastAPI backend and a Streamlit frontend.
+This application is for demonstrative purposes/to provide code over which CI/CD steps can run.

 # Author
-James Riley : james.riley@capgemini.com

-# Default Files / directories
+Jacob Lillie : Jacob.Lillie@capgemini.com

+# Files/Directories
 - **src/** - This directory stores all of the python code (except for app.py).
 - **.flake8** - Configuration for flake8 linter.
 This helps control what rules you want applied to checking the style of your python code.
 E.g. Max line length.
 - **app.py** - This is the initialisng file of the whole application.
 It is standard for the starting file of your application to be named app.py or main.py.